erjui/erjui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Research Scientist/Engineer at <a href="https://vuno.co/" style="color: #7289da; text-decoration: none;">VUNO</a>.
+I am a **Research Scientist/Engineer** at <a href="https://vuno.co/" style="color: #7289da; text-decoration: none;">VUNO</a>.
 I obtained my Master's from the Graduate School of AI at KAIST, under the supervision of Prof. <a href="http://www.sungjuhwang.com/" style="color: #7289da; text-decoration: none;">Sung Ju Hwang</a>.

-My primary research interests include:
-- Utilizing foundation models to address diverse tasks across vision and language domains
-- Developing systems for vision tasks guided by human instructions using visual instruction tuning
-- Continuous self-improvement and acceleration of personal growth in expertise and research
+If you are interested in collaborating with me on research projects, please contact me!

+**My primary research interests** include developing systems that solve a variety of problems throughout efficient data handling, interacting with the world

-Outside of research, I enjoy learning new languages 📚 (currently studying Spanish and Chinese), swimming 🏊 (I try to swim at least twice a week).
+Outside of research, I enjoy learning new languages 📚 (currently studying **Spanish** and **Chinese**), swimming 🏊 (I try to swim at least twice a week), and continuous self-improvement and acceleration of personal growth in expertise and research.

 # 🔥 News
 - *2025.07*: &nbsp;🎉 Renewed personal website with latest information